Warst0ne/Warst0ne/README.md

 -  Hi, I’m @Warst0ne
 -  I’m interested in Art and programming.
+I love to try all kind of things !
 -  I’m currently learning hop to properly use my brain.
 -  Fun fact: i'm a seal BWEERGG